kadranel/volazipbot/README.rst

     {
       "main": {                                    MAIN CONFIGURATION
         "admin": "YOURNAMEHERE",                   <- You should change "admin" to your main user account.
-        "keepfiles": 0,                            <- If 0 -> all files will be deleted, If 1 -> zipped
-                                                      files will be kept in "archfolder" and "mirrorfolder" "headers": {                               <- You should not change "headers", but you can.
+        "adminroom": "ROOMNAME",                   <- If you want to use an admin_room for administration "adminroom_pass": "",                         specify it here with a password, else set "adminroom": "" "keepfiles": 0,                            <- If 0 -> all files will be deleted, If 1 -> zipped files will be kept in "archfolder" and "mirrorfolder" "headers": {                               <- You should not change "headers", but you can.